linroger/Finance-Notes-and-Marginalia/Advanced Financial Analysis and Valuation/Lecture Notes Advanced Financial Analysis and Valuation/Week 7/Week 7- Private, Family and Closely‐held Firms -Analysis and Valuation.md

 		 - Control rights
  - Control rights also matter great deal for listed firms with families or when closely‐held
 	 - Founders or family want to keep control
- - Determining the control premium (or minority discount) and [[Class Note 10 Liquidity and Class Note 10 Liquidity and Liquidity Managementliquidity management|liquidity]] premium
+ - Determining the control premium (or minority discount) and [liquidity](../../../Financial%20Markets%20and%20Institutions/III.%20Liquidity%20of%20Assets/Class%205-%20Private%20Information,%20Liquidity,%20and%20Securitization/Class%20Note%2010%20Liquidity%20and%20Class%20Note%2010%20Liquidity%20and%20Liquidity%20Managementliquidity%20management.md) premium
  - Kohler case
  - Analyzing corporate governance
 	 - Closely‐held firms and governance